-It is difficult for a campus community to function properly without a few wellmeant rules or disciplinary measures regarding student behavior.
+It is difficult for a campus community to function properly without a few well meant rules or disciplinary measures regarding student behavior.

 Furthermore, the university presents this code in full recognition of the fact that most students need no code imposed upon them.
 However, the complexity of university regulations frequently perplexes the student during the first few weeks of school, primarily because of unfamiliarity with the existing policies of the institution and residing in campus sponsored housing.

-Violations of residential life policies are reported to the Resident Assistants and campus safety on weekly reports and daily logs.
-If policies are violated the student will be issued a written warning.
+All violations of residential life rules are reported by the Resident Assistants and campus safety on weekly reports and daily logs.
+If policies are violated or are detrimental to the community, the student will be issued a written warning.
 Notification of this warning is sent to the Department of Residential Life.
 The resident will either receive a letter of warning or a request to meet with Residential Life staff.
 Continued minor or serious violations will result in disciplinary action by the Department of Residential Life, or the Vice President for Student Affairs.
 The disciplinary action taken will depend upon the severity of the situation.
 Each situation will be weighed carefully before one or more of the disciplinary sanctions are considered.
+Every effort is made to help the student adjust to university life and community living through the residence hall program.
+This program includes Resident Assistants, the Department of Residential Life, the Associate Vice President for Student Affairs, and the Department of Counseling and Wellness.